Yusheng-Hu/Position-Pure-Algorithm/README.md

 The algorithm utilizes an **iterative state machine** to eliminate recursion overhead and leverages **hardware affinity binding** via the Windows API to minimize context-switching noise, with performance verified to nanosecond-level accuracy through **high-precision benchmarking**.

 20260703:
 The efficiency of the Heaps algorithm was underestimated due to oversight in the checksum check.
 Therefore, the pp performance has been corrected to speedup 1.X.
-**By using a pre-compiled N, the Position Pure algorithm can achieve a speedup of approximately 6 times compared to the Heaps algorithm.
-I will modify it very soon.**
+But Heap’s algorithm can also be optimized. **need check very soon.**

 [//]: # (UNIQUE_PP_ALGO_BENCHMARK_AMD_START)